maheshmohanmr/maheshmohanmr.github.io/_pages/people.md

                <p><q><i>As a young citizen of India, armed with technology, knowledge and love for my nation, I realize, small aim is a crime.</i></q> -- A P J Abdul Kalam, People's President </p>  <p><q><i>Always bear in mind that your own resolution to succeed is more important than any other thing.</i></q> -- Abraham Lincoln, Wartime leader </p> <p> <q><i>Science is a collaborative effort.
 The combined results of several people working together is often much more effective than could be that of an individual scientist working alone.</i></q> -- John Bardeen, Nobel Prize in both 1956 and 1972 </p>
 <h3>Current Members</h3>
   <h4>PhD</h4>
-  Join us for the journey.
+  Join us for the journey!
   <h4>PG and UG</h4>
                <ol reversed>
                 <li> <p>